rapid7/insightconnect-workflows/workflows/Block_Sender_in_Office_365_with_Slack/help.md

 ### Usage

-To trigger this workflow, @ the Rapid7 InsightConnect bot in slack or send the bot a DM in the following format:
+To trigger this workflow, @ the Slackbot in Slack or send the bot a DM in the following format:

 `!block_sender user@example.com`